fossasia/pslab-python/README.md

 * The project is inspired from ExpEYES  http://expeyes.in
 * FOSSASIA is supporting development and promotion of ExpEYES project since 2014 mainly through Google Summer of Code
-* the current work is a part of my GSoC-16 project
+* The current work is a part of my GSoC-16 project

 To install PSLab